GulagHu/CMfg-DSC/README.md

 # CMfg-DSC
 Code in "Dynamic Cloud Manufacturing Service Composition with Reusable Services: an online perspective"

-run_packing.py runs all the packing algorithms
+My code.py runs all tests with all policies

+My_algos.py contains all policies, algorithms and auxiliary functions